16 White Idioms in English (with Clear Meanings & Examples)

 White flag

-The health centre is famous for its excellent white-glove service.
+The hotel is famous for its white-glove service and attention to detail.

 White hope

-Meaning: someone or something expected to become successful in the future.
+Meaning: someone who is expected to bring success in the future.

-Our young member is the white hope of our party.
+The young striker is the white hope of the team.

 White horses